PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Experiment

-\textbf{Post-processing} Instructing LLMs to generate output in JSON format (Table \ref{tab:designed-prompt}), any unparsable outputs are considered failed instances and factored into the failure ratio calculation.
-From the successfully parsed outputs, we extracted only the generated response to compare against the golden response, discarding the reasoning portion, as the analysis focused on the impact of COT reasoning on the response itself.
+As we develop our automatic benchmarking framework necessitates instructing LLMs to generate output in JSON format (Table \ref{tab:designed-prompt}), any unparsable outputs are considered failed instances and factored into the failure ratio calculation.
+However, the raw generated responses are stored and made available in the benchmark’s GitHub repository, allowing researchers to conduct further analysis.
+From the successfully parsed outputs, we extracted only the generated response to compare against the golden response, discarding the reasoning portion, as the analysis focused on the impact of CoT reasoning on the response itself.
 Additionally, response generation time, measured in seconds, provides valuable insights for practical industrial applications, particularly when deploying open-source LLMs.

-\textbf{Metrics:} We evaluate the generated responses across fluency, diversity, coherence, and personalization.
-Fluency is measured using ROUGE \cite{lin2004rouge}, METEOR \cite{banerjee2005meteor}, and BERTScore \cite{zhang2020bertscore} to assess linguistic quality and semantic similarity.
-Diversity is evaluated using Dist-1 and Dist-2 \cite{li2016diversity} to calculate the ratio of unique unigrams and bigrams.
-For personalization, the Consistency Score (C Score) \cite{madotto2019personalizing} measures persona consistency, while the Persona Distance (P-Dist) score \cite{cho2022personalized} assesses persona coverage.
-Coherence is evaluated with the Utterance Entailment Score (UE-Score) \cite{lee2022contextual} based on Natural Language Inference (NLI).
-These metrics ensure a comprehensive evaluation of the model's performance.